 Column F - For each item of property, write the basis used to figure the depreciation deduction for federal income tax purposes.
-If you used the property prior to placing it in service in Illinois, an Illinois enterprise zone, or a river edge redevelopment zone write the adjusted basis as of the date you placed it in service in Illinois, or in an Illinois enterprise or river edge redevelopment zone.
+Generally, the basis will be the purchase price, plus any capital expenditures, minus any rebates and IRC Section 179 deductions.
+The basis is not reduced by depreciation, including bonus depreciation, except depreciation you were allowed to claim before the date you placed it in service in Illinois, or in an Illinois enterprise or river edge redevelopment zone.